akshika47/akshika47/README.md

-### Hi there, I am Akshika Wijesundara and I am a data scientist with 6+ years of experience in industry & academia.
+### Hi there, I am Akshika Wijesundara and I am a machine learning engineer with 7+ years of experience in industry & academia.
 I have a strong background in computer science, UX research, privacy, growth hacking, and biomedical informatics.

 - 🔭 I’m currently working on identifying patterns in electronic health records using machine learning techniques.